I get many questions from owners asking why their husky is stubborn and, most importantly, what they can do about it.

-It’s literally in the DNA to be like this…
+It’s literally in their DNA to be like this…

-Huskies are one of the oldest dog breeds we have, and for thousands of years would have lived life in the wild surviving on their own, before the Chucki people came to somewhat “domestic” them. (kind of)…
+Huskies are one of the oldest dog breeds we known to us, and for thousands of years would have lived life in the wild surviving on their own, before the Chucki people came to somewhat “domestic” them.

 Dogs that are skilled enough to survive out in the wild have to be independent thinkers, meaning they’ve got the situation under control themselves… Aka, They don’t need anyone else telling them what to do!

 Still, to this day, huskies frequently display this kind of hard-headed attitude that many owners can’t handle.

 3. Lack of command training

 General command training is crucial for a well-behaved husky, there’s no getting around it.

 Command training such as “sit, stay, paw, down, come, and heel” is oftentimes brushed off as not that important…

 Even after your husky learns the super easy ones like sit and paw, it’s crucial to keep going.
 These kinds of training routines should be done every single day, even if you think they’re boring.

 The bigger picture is what’s important here… By training your husky every single day, not only are you building your own authority and leadership, but you’re reinforcing the idea that your husky needs to listen to you.